-The Honours’ Student Council (HSC) was established in September 2013 by several honours students of the University of Amsterdam (UvA) and VU University (VU).
-Being part of Extensus, the HSC is responsible for evaluating and preserving the quality of the honours programme through its annual survey.
-Additionally, we aim to create a communication network between the different honours programmes of the VU, the UVA and AUC.
-We are trying to reach this goal through our regular meetings with the VU-UVA Honours Committee, to express the honours student’s opinions, contributing to the improvement of the programme.
+Their main responsibility is evaluating and preserving the quality of the Honours Programme through its annual survey and by hosting multiple focus groups throughout the year.
+Additionally, they aim to create a communication network between the different Honours Programmes of VU, the UvA and AUC.
+They are trying to reach this goal through regular meetings with VU-UvA Honours Committee.
+In these meetings, they also try to express the opinions of Honours students, which in turn helps contribute to the improvement of the Programme in general.

-The current Honours Student Council consists of the following members:
+The current Amsterdam Honours Student Council consists of the following members:

 - • Building a strong student communication platform between VU-UvA-AUC in the collaboration of the Honours Programmes of the Universities;

 • Strive towards equality between both universities concerning the HP;

 - • Participate in policy making by participation in VU-UvA Honours Committee;

 • Gaining student’s opinions about topical interest, content and quality of the HP.

 Student Faculty Representatives

 The Faculty Honours Student Representatives consist of about 12 to 14 Honours students from the different faculties of VU and UvA.
 They have the responsibility of keeping in close contact with the Honours students and the Honours coordinator of their own faculty.
 Moreover, they are partly responsible for the promotion of the Honours Programme within their faculty.
 Furthermore, by evaluating the faculty’s Honours Programme through the annual survey, by hosting a focus group and by receiving feedback/questions from students, they form a bridge between students and policymakers, and in turn, guard the quality of the Honours Programme.